NiharR007/RustIngester/README.md

 SELECT * FROM ag_catalog.ag_graph;
 ```

-### 3. Setup Database
+### 4. Setup Database

-Create the database and configure AGE:
+Create the database and configure extensions:

 ```bash
 # Connect to PostgreSQL